Neuschwanstein Castle, Deutschland - Things to Do in Neuschwanstein Castle

 Neuschwanstein Castle Interior Tour

-Marienbrücke (Mary's Bridge) Photography
+Marienbrücke (Mary's Bridge) Viewpoint

 Hohenschwangau Castle Visit

-Alpsee Lake Recreation
+Alpsee Lake Activities

 Getting There

-Neuschwanstein Castle is located near Füssen in southern Bavaria, approximately 120 kilometers southwest of Munich.
-The most convenient way to reach the castle is by train from Munich to Füssen (2 hours), followed by bus route 73 or 78 to Hohenschwangau village (10 minutes).
-Alternatively, organized day tours from Munich include transportation and often combine multiple attractions.
-For those driving, take the A7 and A980 highways, with paid parking available in Hohenschwangau village (€8 per day).
-The nearest major airport is Munich (MUC), about 2 hours away by car or train.
+Neuschwanstein Castle is located near Füssen in southern Bavaria, about 120km southwest of Munich.
+The most convenient approach is by train from Munich to Füssen (2 hours), then bus 73 or 78 to Hohenschwangau village (10 minutes).
+Alternatively, organized day tours from Munich include transportation and often skip-the-line tickets.
+For those driving, take the A7 and A96 highways to Füssen, then follow signs to the castles - parking costs €6 per day in designated lots below the castle.

 Getting Around